The Runway Ahead

 Long Term Goals

-The Paper Fig Foundation will grow to be able to empower communities in East Africa through fashion in a more broad way, making impact investments, producing convening events, and funding grants.
+The Paper Fig Foundation will grow its ability to empower and educate communities in East Africa through fashion and the arts, making impact investments, producing convening events, and funding grants.

 - The Paper Fig Sew School will continue to train people in rural communities, and those graduates will be eligible to apply for programs like the Uganda Seed Project and other opportunities to take their skills to the next level.
 The invisible thread will eventually stitch from the rural communities to the cities and internationally, bringing opportunity to all.